luciacastagnino/travel-agency-system/README.md

 - Dynamic arrays and pointers.
 - Stacks, matrices, and recursive functions.
 - Input validation to prevent duplicates.

-## ▶️ How to Run

-1. Open the project in Code::Blocks.
-2. Compile (F9).
-3. Run the program and use the menu to navigate.

 ## 🔗 Repository